adelevie/ParseModel/README.md

 I'm using ParseModel internally for a project, slowly but surely making it much, much better.
 When the project is near completion, I'm going to extract additional functionality into the gem.

 Expect a much more Ruby-esque API that still leaves full access to all of the features in the Parse iOS SDK.
-I'm not trying to re-implement featurs from the Parse iOS SDK, I just want to make them easier to use.
+I'm not trying to re-implement features from the Parse iOS SDK, I just want to make them easier to use.
 Moreover, you should be able to rely on [Parse's iOS docs](https://parse.com/docs/ios/api/) when using ParseModel.

 If you have any questions or suggestions, email me.